stefanrua/stefanrua.github.io/cv.md

 **Nokia** \
 Trainee \
-Maintenance and tool development for small custom Linux OS \
+Maintenance and tool development for a custom Linux OS for 5G servers \
 Tech: Python, Bash, Openstack \
 2019 (7 months)